Herobrine011840/EbonyLib/README.md

 # EbonyLib is a library for Forge 1.20.1 that focuses on adding new ways to configure custom Features and Jigsaw structures!
+You can find examples of how to use these worldgens features in JSON in the repository.

 Curseforge page: https://www.curseforge.com/minecraft/mc-mods/ebonylib (not available yet)